codeguybutbackrooms/trackrooms-hub/README.md

 ### Instant interact
 Added in 0.1.9, this will make you make any action instantly

+### Auto Interact
+Added in v2.1 (0.2.1), it will auto interact with any proximity prompt that shows on screen

 ### Show position & teleport
 Added in v2 (0.2.0), it shows the x, y, and z positions and updates them live.
 You can also teleport to any x, y, z coordinate